 [This is Amanda, because I can’t help but jump in.
 Honestly, there are words up there that I don’t fully understand.
 What does “adsorption” mean in the context of water purification?
 Feel free to Google things that we haven’t explained yet, but I promise you that we will get to definitions for all of these terms in future posts as we break down each type of intervention.]

-Some people don’t consider Sourcing to be a category, but when attempting to provide clean water, sometimes the source is the solution.
-If the issue is that people are drinking biologically-contaminated ground water then helping people switch to a different water source can (might) fix the problem.
+When attempting to provide clean water, sometimes the source is the solution.
+For example, if people are drinking biologically-contaminated ground water, then helping them switch to a different water source can (might) fix the problem.

-Sourcing can also get a bit murky (pun intended) because “sourcing” can easily overlap with other categories.
-For example, rainfall water was recently evaporated (distillation: one of the physical interventions).
+Making things a bit murky (pun intended), “sourcing” can easily overlap with other categories of solutions.
+Some examples: Rain water was recently evaporated (distillation: one of the physical interventions).
 Water from underground aquifers tapped by wells or springs usually passes through multiple layers of sand and clay before reaching the aquifer (sedimentation, adsorption, filtration).

 Sourcing also suggests what contamination has probably occurred.
 An aquifer is not necessarily sterile or potable, so wells might just pump dirty water.
-An unprotected spring could be exposed to animal feces and plant materials that encourage bacterial growth.
 Municipal water sources, as we’ve recently seen here in Michigan, can accidentally add dangerous elements due to mistakes, neglect and aging infrastructure.

 When most people think about solutions to the global water crisis, they think about one main idea: drilling wells.
 Since wells are one of the primary Sourcing solutions, let’s spend a bit of time on them.

-A borehole well (as opposed to the type that Lassie helped save Timmy from) is still a very popular solution, even though the average borehole well in the developing world costs around $5,000, breaks within 3 years, and is never repaired.
+A borehole well (as opposed to the type that Lassie helped save Timmy from) is still a very popular solution.
+This is despite the fact that the average borehole well in the developing world costs around $5,000, breaks within 3 years, and is never repaired.
 The problem is so bad that there are WASH agencies (like our friends at Water for Good) that have dedicated themselves to just repairing existing wells and helping create the maintenance and repair infrastructure to keep those wells working.

 I’m not suggesting we should stop drilling wells altogether.
 If surface water isn’t available, your only option might be to look for it underground.
-I do, however, get pretty frustrated when I’m in Rwanda, crossing the Nyabarongo river and see a broken hand-pump well about 30 feet from the riverbank.
+However, I am frustrated when I’m in Rwanda, crossing the Nyabarongo river and see a broken hand-pump well about 30 feet from the riverbank.

 There are other problems with wells (beyond the price tag and lifespan).
 Wells aren’t always clean.
-The underground aquifer could be contaminated with E. coli and a host of other biological dangers.
-Wells also aren’t always preferred.
+If the underground aquifer is contaminated, the well will pump contaminated water.
+Also, local residents may not prefer to use a well.
 Ironically, that broken well next to the Nyabarongo river was hardly ever used even when it did work.
-Local leaders complained that the water contained high quantities of silica (sand) which made the water gritty and still in need of further filtration.
+Local leaders complained that the water was gritty and still in need of further filtration.

-Since 20 Liters focuses primarily on filtration, it’s easy for us to only highlight the negatives of wells, but let’s fix that now and talk benefits.
+At times, it can be easy to only highlight the negatives of wells, but let’s talk about the benefits.
 Wells are typically high-volume and fast flow so you can serve a few thousand people at a time.
 A properly built and maintained well that taps a clean aquifer can provide very clean water.
 Those of us who live in rural areas, away from municipal water supplies, rely on this fact every day.

-If there is an ongoing system and network for maintenance and cost management, like the establishment of an oversight committee, a well can be cost effective in the long-term.
+A well can be a cost-effective solution.
+But only if there is an ongoing system and network for maintenance and cost management.
 Wells also create community cohesion because the well is a shared communal resource.
-Wells also become access points for other interventions like adding a hand-washing or container disinfecting station.
+Finally, Wells can also become access points for other interventions like adding a hand-washing or container disinfecting station.

 [Amanda on her soapbox: Wells are a really important part of providing clean water.
 They can work well and they do work well in a wide variety of settings.
 I am not anti-well.
 But.
 I do believe it is vitally important that we expect more of organizations that are digging wells.
 It is not okay for us to dig a well and then leave it to break down or not maintain it in a way that ensures that the water coming from the well continues to be a safe source of water for the community. #sustainablesolutions]